LakshmiRadhakrishnan09/AWS-Security-Specialist/Tools.md

 ### Amazon IAM Access Analyzer

+AM Access Analyzer helps you identify the resources in your organization and accounts, such as Amazon S3 buckets or IAM roles, **shared with an external entity.** This lets you identify unintended access to your resources and data, which is a security risk.

+For each instance of a resource shared outside of your account, IAM Access Analyzer generates a finding.

 Resources shared to another account outside of AWS organizations generates a finding.

-Only for services that support Resource based policy - S3 bucket, IAM roles, KMS keys, Lambda functions, SQS queus, Secret Manager
+Only for services that support Resource based policy - S3 bucket, IAM roles, KMS keys, Lambda functions, SQS queus, Secret Manager.

+You enable IAM access analyzer for your entire organization or your account.
+The organization or account you choose is known as the zone of trust for the analyzer.
+The analyzer monitors all of the supported resources within your zone of trust.f you add a new policy , or change an existing policy, IAM Access Analyzer analyzes the new or updated policy within about 30 minutes.

+Each finding includes details about the resource, the external entity with access to it, and the permissions granted so that you can take appropriate action.

+IAM Access Analyzer analyzes only policies applied to resources in the same AWS Region where it's enabled.
+To monitor all resources in your AWS environment, you must create an analyzer to **enable IAM Access Analyzer in each Region** where you're using supported AWS resources.

 ### AWS Inspector